All Episodes

 When is the country going to be like I am?

-That little took them off.
+That a little took him off.

-You know, I but I just I just got off before I called.
+I just got off before I called.

-I called him up and I read back to him, I ran back to the nice person in the office, a speech that Frank Wolf gave on 20 January, where he said very definitively, and this is six months ago, said that uh he would not vote for a debt increase unless the long-term fiscal problems of the country had been addressed in the same legislation.
+I called him up and I read back to him, I ran back to the nice person in the office, a speech that Frank Wolf gave on 20 January, where he said very definitively, and this is six months ago, said that he would not vote for a debt increase unless the long-term fiscal problems of the country had been addressed in the same legislation.

-I called him up and said, is he going to stick to this and not vote for the Boehner plan, which clearly does not do this.
+I called him up and said, is he going to stick to this and not vote for the Boehner plan, which clearly does not do this?

 Yes.

-Uh uh uh uh cut and balance, read resubmit it to the Senate and say, here, act on this.
+Is he going to turn around and say, let's get cut, oh, geez, cap, cut, and balance, resubmit it to the Senate and say, here, act on this.

 We sent you this one.

-Why get some action on this thing?
+Get some action on this thing.

 Trillion dollars.

-Too man, too many zeros.
+Too many zeros.

 No, no, no, it's already over there, but no one's talking about it.